 It's the most wonderful time of the year here in New England, when asparagus spears poke their pointy little heads through the ground in a burst of energy they've been saving up all winter.
 What could be more energetic, more optimistic, than to push yourself up toward the sun... only to be chopped off and devoured by eager cooks?
 Oh dear.
 While it might not be the perfect ending for the asparagus, the glorious six-week season is a joy to the rest of us.
 I'm so in love with asparagus that I've been collecting recipes on my Asparagus!
 Pinterest board, and now it's time to get cooking.
-One of my recent successes, this pressure cooker shrimp and asparagus risotto recipe -- gluten-free, too -- is quick and easy to make in the pressure cooker (though you could easily adapt it for the stovetop, using this recipe as a guide).
+One of my recent successes, this pressure cooker shrimp and asparagus risotto recipe -- gluten-free, too -- is quick and easy to make in the pressure cooker or Instant Pot (though you could easily adapt it for the stovetop, using this recipe as a guide).
 The rice cooks under pressure for just six minutes, and you finish the risotto by hand, which ensures it will be just as creamy, buttery and cheesy as you like it.

 2 tsp olive oil